tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Administrator-Tools.md

   </tr>
   <tr>
    <td>Widget Type</td>
    <td>A drop-down menu for selecting the widget type which determines where the widget will be located.
 Only standard widgets appear in the Launch Menu.
 Administration widgets will appear under the Administration button on the toolbar.
 Widgets set to type Marketplace will appear under the Marketplace button on the toolbar.
-Metric widgets appear under the Metric button on the toolbar. <br> <i>Note: Instructions explaining how to associate OWF with a Metrics Service are found in the OWF Configuration Guide.</i></td>
+Metric widgets appear under the Metric button on the toolbar. <br> <i>Note: Instructions explaining how to associate OWF with a Metrics Service are found in the <a href="https://github.com/ozoneplatform/owf/wiki/Configuration-Guide-Home">OWF Configuration Guide</a>.</i></td>
    <td>Widget Editor, Properties Tab</td>
   </tr>
   <tr>